inmanta/inmanta-core/docs/install/2-configure-agents.rst

 Auto-started agents start when they are required by a specific deployment or when the Inmanta server starts if the :inmanta.environment-settings:setting:`autostart_on_start` setting is set to true.
+When the agent doesn't come up when required, consult the :ref:`troubleshooting documentation<agent_doesnt_come_up>` to investigate the root cause of the issue.

 Configuring the autostart_agent_map via the std::AgentConfig entity